-We all know exercise is good for us but it’s not just our physical health that benefits, getting outside on your bike can do wonders your mental health too.
-With the extra strain and challenges that we have experienced in 2020 in light of the global pandemic, there are even more reasons for us to be aware of our mental health and the positive steps we can take to look after ourselves.
+We all know exercise is good for us but it’s not just our physical health that benefits, getting outside on your bike can do wonders for your mental health too.
+With the extra strain and challenges that we have experienced in light of the global pandemic, there are even more reasons for us to be aware of our mental health and the positive steps we can take to look after ourselves.

-It’s been a tough year for everyone, no one has been unaffected and the months of lockdown and loss have had a huge impact on our mental health.
-Mental health charity Mind spoke to over 16,000 people about the effects of the global pandemic and more than half of adults (60%) and over two-thirds of young people (68%) said their mental health got worse during lockdown.
+It’s been a tough time for everyone, no one has been unaffected and the months of lockdown and loss have had a huge impact on our mental health.
+Mental health charity Mind spoke to over 16,000 people about the effects of the global pandemic and more than half of adults (60%) and over two-thirds of young people (68%) said their mental health got worse during the lockdown.
 Mind’s research shows that many developed new mental health problems as a result of the pandemic and, for some, existing mental health problems have gotten worse.

 One of the things that has helped us at Skedaddle cope is continuing to get out in the fresh air on our bikes as much as we can.
 Some days finding the motivation is hard, it’s not always easy to make the effort, even for those of us who love cycling but there is definitely solace and refreshment to be found in a blast around on a bike.

 Mind has plenty of advice to share on why cycling can help with depression and feeling low.
 There are many studies which have shown that doing physical activity can improve mental health.
 For example, it can help with better sleep – by making you feel more tired at the end of the day.
 It can improve your mood by releasing feel-good hormones that make you feel better in yourself and give you more energy and it helps with managing stress, anxiety or intrusive and racing thoughts.